robtweed/ewd-qoper8-dbq/README.md

 ## Using ewd-qoper8-dbq

-The /examples directory contains two examples of how to use ewd-qoper8-dbq:
+The /examples directory contains three examples of how to use ewd-qoper8-dbq:

 - express-dbq.js: demonstrating how to use ewd-qoper8 with Express, using ewd-qoper8-dbq to provide a database-based queue
 - express-qx-dbq.js: demonstrating how to use ewd-qoper8 and ewd-qoper8-express with Express,